TyraelWasTaken/CD-Player/README.md

 # CD-Player
-Text based UI for winrt
+A retro themed B&W (with some color)  UI for winrt, compatible with wallpaper engine and totally interactable.